ReeveVanneman/occupations/README.md

 jobs.py also uses python packages that must be downloaded and installed: nltk inflect BeautifulSoup

 ## input files:
+- prefix+files.txt (e.g., NYTfiles.txt)
+= a file of filenames of text files to be read and coded.
+These are local file names (which can include absolute or relative addresses) that jobs.py loops through searching for jobtitles.
+In practice, output files will be more compact if the text files are in the same directory as jobs.py.
+This is the only input file created for each execution of jobs.py.
+The other three files below are fixed inputs to jobs.py

 - jobs.json
 = a json file of "job" titles and Census 2010 codes.
 This file can always be improved and updated.